traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     Exercise 25l / Charts / Send messages to the charts

 19. Chips
     <a href="./exercises/exercise26a.chips.use-with-textbox.question.md"            title="Exercise 26a">Exercise 26a</a> / Chips / Use chips with a text box            (<a href="./exercises/exercise26a.chips.use-with-textbox.answers.md" title="Answer to 26a">Answers</a>)
     <a href="./exercises/exercise26b.chips.use-with-autocomplete.question.md"       title="Exercise 26b">Exercise 26b</a> / Chips / Use chips with an autocomplete       (<a href="./exercises/exercise26b.chips.use-with-autocomplete.answers.md" title="Answer to 26b">Answers</a>)
     <a href="./exercises/exercise26c.chips.use-with-grid.question.md"               title="Exercise 26c">Exercise 26c</a> / Chips / Use chips with a grid                (<a href="./exercises/exercise26c.chips.use-with-grid.answers.md" title="Answer to 26c">Answers</a>)
+    <a href="./exercises/exercise26d.chips.use-with-grid.solve-height.question.md"  title="Exercise 26d">Exercise 26d</a> / Chips / Make grid smaller dynamically        (<a href="./exercises/exercise26d.chips.use-with-grid.solve-height.answers.md" title="Answer to 26d">Answers</a>)

 20. Downloads